 Through time, my sadness eased, and I fondly thought about my grandfather, remembering the happy moments we had shared when he lived.
 One of the last things that he said to me was,

 Even though cancer ate away his body, his smile was still sunshine in my heart.
 Gramps, I'll love you forever...
 Not a day goes by without me missing him and remembering his words.

 Enlightened, my passion for helping other new parents live beautifully has grown, and it's transformed my own life.
-What started as a diary blog of sorts (I launched this site in two days!) has now become a resource for new mommies and daddies who lead busy, busy lives.
-Chances are, you found this blog through my KonMari Method and free printables posts.
-My hope is that everyone who visits this site can walk away with inspiration, tips, and strategies to live wonderfully and beautifully, even in stressful, fast-paced worlds like NYC.
+What started as a diary/blog of sorts (I launched this site in two days!) has now become a resource for new mommies and daddies who lead busy, busy lives.
+Chances are, you found this blog through my KonMari Method posts, Soylent review, or free printables posts.
+My hope is that everyone who visits this site can walk away with inspiration, tips, and strategies to live wonderfully and beautifully, even in stressful, fast-paced worlds like NYC or Seattle.